 Well, that’s all from me!
 Let me know what you get up to at @candaceabroad.

-If you love Richmond Park you’ll absolutely fall for Holland Park.
+For more information on Richmond Park visit the Royal Parks website.
+And if you love Richmond Park you’ll absolutely fall for Holland Park.